Trigger Finger and Thumb

 Hand Anatomy

-Flexor tendons allow fingers to bend and straighten.
-These are cord-like structures that run from the forearm to the finger bones.
-Each has a tendon sheath (tunnel) to enable it to move smoothly, which is held to the finger bones with tissue known as ‘pulleys’.
-At the base of each finger, one of these is called the A1 pulley.
+The flexor tendons make the fingers bend.
+These are cord-like structures that run from the forearm into the fingers.
+Each tendon travels in a tendon sheath (tunnel) in the finger to enable it to move smoothly, which is held to the finger bones.
+Certain areas of the tunnel are thickened with tissue known as ‘pulley’s’.
+At the base of each finger one of these is called the A1 pulley.

 Treatment & Surgery Options